-- 43. The Debtor hoped to make a payment of \$110,000 to holders of Class 8 Claims and a payment of \$20,000 to holders of Class 9 Claims on the Effective Date.
+- b.
+In the year 2018, 5% of all Net Income after the Debtor realizes \$37,500 in Net Income, plus 50% of the Deferred Ponce Payment; - c.
+In year 2019, 5% of Net Income, plus 50% of the Deferred Ponce Payment; - d.
+In the years 2020 and 2021 (subject to an extension being given to the Lease), 5% of Net Income. - 42.
+The Debtor hoped to make a payment of \$110,000 to holders of Class 8 Claims and a payment of \$20,000 to holders of Class 9 Claims on the Effective Date.
 Due to a weaker than expected market for the Condo, the Debtor likely will not have sufficient funds to make such payments as well as all other amounts that must be paid on the Effective Date.
 To the extent that there is insufficient cash on the Effective Date to pay (i) the initial payment to Landlord on its cure claim, (ii) the administrative fees of professionals retained by the Debtor payable on the Effective Date (up to the amounts set forth in Paragraph 27 hereof), (iii) United States Trustee fees, and (iv) the foregoing payments to holders of Claims in Classes 8 and 9, then, from cash available on the Effective Date after the initial payment to the Landlord, payment of administrative fees, and payment of United States Trustee fees, Class 8 shall receive 100% of the remaining funds (the "Effective Date Class Payment").
-The Debtor shall not make any payments to holders of Class 9 Claims on the Effective Date to, in effect, recoup the post-petition payments made to the holders of such claims. - 44.
-The difference between \$110,000 and the Effective Date Class Payment (the "Deferred Class Payments") and \$7,500 for Class 9 Creditors (the "Deferred Ponce Payments") shall be payable in two installments: (i) 50% by December 31, 2018, and (ii) 50% by December 31, 2019. - 45.
-Class 10 consists of the claims of all general unsecured creditors including trade creditors, non-priority employee creditors, any deficiency claims owed to secured creditors, claims of rejected executory contracts, non-priority tax claims, and any other claims which fall within the definition of an unsecured creditor.
-The Debtor estimates such claims equal approximately \$1,200,000. - 46.
+The Debtor shall not make any payments to holders of Class 9 Claims on the Effective Date to, in effect, recoup the post-petition payments made to the holders of such claims. - 43.
+The difference between \$110,000 and the Effective Date Class Payment (the "Deferred Class Payments") and \$7,500 for Class 9 Creditors (the "Deferred Ponce Payments") shall be payable in two installments: (i) 50% by December 31, 2018, and (ii) 50% by December 31, 2019.

+- 44. Class 10 consists of the claims of all general unsecured creditors including trade creditors, non-priority employee creditors, any deficiency claims owed to secured creditors, claims of rejected executory contracts, non-priority tax claims, and any other claims which fall within the definition of an unsecured creditor.
+The Debtor estimates such claims equal approximately \$1,200,000.
+Class 10 is impaired. - 45.
 Holders of Class 10 Claims shall receive shall receive pro rata: - a.
-In the year 2017, 10% of all Net Income after the Debtor realizes \$140,000 in

-Net Income;

-- In the year 2018, 10% of all Net Income after the Debtor realizes \$37,500 in Net Income; - c.
-In year 2019, 10% of Net Income. - 47.
+In the year 2017, 10% of all Net Income after the Debtor realizes\$140,000 in Net Income; - b.
+In the year 2018, 10% of all Net Income after the Debtor realizes \$37,500 in Net Income; - c.
+In year 2019, 10% of Net Income. - 46.
 Class 11 consists of the equity interest of Lajaunie as the 100% equity holder of the Debtor.
 Pursuant to the Plan, Lajaunie shall not receive any distribution on account of his equity interest.
 Lajaunie shall transfer his 100% equity interest into escrow, which shall be returned to him on the first anniversary of the Effective Date (in the event there has not been a prior transfer of such escrow shares) assuming all payments under the Plan have been made.